lmmentel/mendeleev/README.rst

 .. image:: https://anaconda.org/conda-forge/github3.py/badges/installer/conda.svg
    :target: https://anaconda.org/lmmentel/mendeleev

+.. important:: This package has been migrated from bitbucket

+   The bitbucket repo is no longer being maintaned.

 This package provides a convenient python API for accessing various properties of elements, ions and isotopes in the periodic table of elements.